krsch/prompt-guesser/README.md

 ## Contributing

 1. Fork the repository and create a feature branch.
-2. Install dependencies with `npm install`.
+2. Install dependencies with `npm install` (a `.nvmrc` file is included for easy Node.js 22 selection).
 3. Implement your changes, adding or updating documentation as needed.
 4. Run `npx tsc --noEmit` and `npm test -- --run` to ensure the TypeScript domain types and automated tests pass.
 5. Submit a pull request describing your changes and referencing any relevant design docs.